Guimaras oil spill

 On August 11, 2006, an oil spill occurred in Panay Gulf when the oil tanker, MT Solar 1, sank off the coasts of Guimaras and Negros in the Philippines, causing what is considered to be the worst oil spill in the country's history.

 Background

-The oil tanker MT Solar 1, carrying more than two million liters of bunker fuel, sank during a violent storm approximately 20.5 km off the southern coast of Guimaras at around midnight on August 11, 2006, causing an unknown amount of oil to pour into the gulf, that traveled up through the Guimaras Strait and Iloilo Strait.
+The MT Solar 1, carrying more than two million liters of bunker fuel, sank during a violent storm approximately 20.5 km off the southern coast of Guimaras around midnight on August 11, 2006, causing an unknown amount of oil to pour into the gulf, that traveled up through the Guimaras Strait and Iloilo Strait.
 Only 9000 L of oil was siphoned from the sunken tanker, at a depth of more than 600 m, in March 2007.